maplibre/maplibre-rs/docs/src/rfc/webworker-transfer.md

 asynchronously and use a multiple-consumer single-consumer channel to send data back and forth.
 On the Web platform we use `WebWorkers` to do work asynchronously and its`postMessage` API to send data back and forth.

+For more information about APCs and their definition read [here](https://maplibre.org/maplibre-rs/docs/api/maplibre/io/apc/trait.AsyncProcedureCall.html) more about them.

 ## Exchanging Data

 We are using the browser API `postMessage(message, targetOrigin, transfer)` to send data between WebWorkers and